 In the modern era, Genmaicha green tea is renowned for its taste and aroma that is unlike any other.
-It is also known to the people as ‘popcorn tea’ thanks to the popped brown rice.
+It is also known to people as ‘popcorn tea’ thanks to popped brown rice.
 Many Japanese use this tea as a palette cleanser either both or after they eat.
 This tea is traditionally prepared at a more elevated temperature than traditional green teas.
-The extra heat helps unlock additional flavors of the brown rice kernels.
+The extra heat helps unlock the additional flavors of the brown rice kernels.

 Matcha Green Tea

 Matcha green tea is well-known worldwide thanks to its stone-ground preparation.
 The ground leaves leave behind a green powder that is renowned in the cooking world.
 The ground powder is used to make popular drinks suck as the matcha latte.
-Once again, this tea is cultivated in from plants that spend a portion of their life in the shade.
+Once again, this tea is cultivated from plants that spend a portion of their life in the shade.

 The grinding process consists of the tea leaves being placed on bamboo mats and first steamed and then dried.
-The dry leaves are the smashed and obliterated to extract the popular green powder.
+The dry leaves are smashed and obliterated to extract the popular green powder.
 The powder can also be extracted in a mill.